 Reams’ core plus record dates back to the founding of the firm, while the other products were introduced more recently.
-All core plus, core, intermediate, long duration and low duration portfolios are based on the same philosophy and process, so we are able to focus our efforts on essentially one model portfolio subject to various constraints (e.g. maturity, quality), rather than managing different products utilizing a variety of approaches.
+All core plus, core, intermediate, long duration, low duration and ultra low duration portfolios are based on the same philosophy and process, so we are able to focus our efforts on essentially one model portfolio subject to various constraints (e.g. maturity, quality), rather than managing different products utilizing a variety of approaches.

 Reams manages an unconstrained product whose goal is to identify and evaluate relative value opportunities in all sectors of the fixed income market and select the “best ideas” for use in unconstrained portfolios.

 Volatility is a key driver of performance in the fixed income market.
 It is usually higher than commonly perceived and often mispriced in the marketplace.
 This core belief leads us to:

 - Focus on long-term value and “total return”.